Stochastic averaging for multiscale Markov processes with an application to a Wright-Fisher model with fluctuating

 \section{Abstract}

-Let $Z = (Z_t)_{t\in[0,\infty)}$ be an ergodic Markov process and, for $n\in\N$, let $Z^n = (Z_{n^2 t})_{t\in[0,\infty)}$ drive a process $X^n$.
+Let $Z = (Z_t)_{t\in[0,\infty)}$ be an ergodic Markov process and, for every $n\in\N$, let $Z^n = (Z_{n t})_{t\in[0,\infty)}$ drive a process~$X^n$.
 Classical results show under suitable conditions that the sequence of non-Markovian processes $(X^n)_{n\in\N}$ converges to a Markov process and give its infinitesimal characteristics.
 Here, we consider a general sequence $(Z^n)_{n\in\N}$.
 Using a general result on stochastic averaging from [Kur92], we derive conditions which ensure that the sequence $(X^n)_{n\in\N}$ converges as in the classical case.
-As an application, we consider the diffusion limit of branching random walk in quickly evolving random environment.
+As an application, we consider the diffusion limit of a Wright-Fisher model with fluctuating selection.

 \makeatletter \@makefnmark \@thefnmark

 \@footnotetext{\emph{AMS 2010 subject classification:} 60F05 (Primary) 60K37, 60J80 (Secondary)}

 \@footnotetext{\emph{Key words and phrases:} Stochastic averaging, random walk in random environment, martingale problem} \makeatother